maxmind/blog-site/content/2024/06/maxmind-appoints-seasoned-data-science-leader-rupert-young-as-chief-product-officer.md

-A technology and business-savvy leader with decades of industry experience, Rupert has held key roles in product, engineering, and business development at companies such as Neustar, AT&T, and most recently F5, where he was in charge of fraud and risk products.
+A technology and business-savvy leader with decades of industry experience, Rupert has held key roles in product, engineering, and business development at companies such as Neustar, AT\&T, and most recently F5, where he was in charge of fraud and risk products.
 Over the last 15 years, Rupert has also worked closely with data science teams to uncover insights about—and for—customers.

 As MaxMind’s Chief Product Officer, Rupert will be undertaking a number of strategic initiatives to accelerate product innovation.